SAP-samples/teched2025-XP267/exercises/ex0/README.md

 Click on "dev" - that's you dev CF space.
 ![](./images/00-02.png)

 You will land at the applications running on your "dev" CF space.
-There is an app named `bookshop-srv` with status "Started" Take a look and check the paramters visible - as you can notice, the memory allocated per instance is 400 MB.
+There is an app named `bookshop-srv` with status "Started".

+Take a look and check the paramters visible - as you can notice, the memory allocated per instance is 400 MB.
 ![](./images/00-03.png)